emqx/emqtt-bench/README_FOR_DOCKER.md

   -P, --password     password for connecting to server -k, --keepalive    keep alive in seconds [default: 300] -C, --clean        clean session [default: true]
-  -S, --ssl          ssl socoket for connecting to server [default: false] --certfile         client certificate for authentication, if required by
+  -S, --ssl          ssl socket for connecting to server [default: false] --certfile         client certificate for authentication, if required by
                      server
   --keyfile          client private key for authentication, if required by